schlpbch/docker-compose-prestashop/README.md

 4. Open your browser and go on your site

-5. Follow the instruction : please fill in with the mandatory variable (As you like for the remaining item) :
+5. Follow the instruction : please fill in with the mandatory variable (as you like for the remaining item) :

   HOST: mysql
-   PASSWORD: <yourrootpassword>
+  PASSWORD: yourrootpassword

 !!!!
 Prestashop ask you to create a database because it find nothing at all.
 Without this  question, do it directly in command line with docker exec (cf tuto daedelus)